Complete Vegan Fitness Diet Guide [For Health & Performance]

 Saturated fats have gained a lot of negative press over the past few decades.
 They have been blamed for everything from obesity to heart disease.

 Excessive saturated fat consumption does have negative effects on the heart, if not the waistline.
-This over-eating of saturated fats contributes to a poor cholesterol profile, while more unsaturated fats can solve this problem and improve heart health.
+This over-eating of saturated fats contributes to a poor cholesterol profile, while more unsaturated fats can improve this problem and improve heart health.

 A plant based diet has a greater balance of these two factors, making it a much better choice for most people.